Lady Caroline Blackwood: Early life

 Caroline Maureen Hamilton-Temple-Blackwood was born on 16 July 1931 at 4 Hans Crescent in Knightsbridge, her parents' London home.
 Her parents, the 4th Marquess of Dufferin and Ava and Maureen Constance Guinness, were both from Anglo-Irish families.

-Blackwood was, self-admittedly, "scantily educated" at Rockport School in County Down and Downham School near Essex, among other schools.
+Blackwood was, self-admittedly, "scantily educated" at Rockport School in County Down and Downham School near Hatfield Heath, Essex, among other schools.

 In 1949, after a finishing school in Oxford, Blackwood was presented as a debutante at a ball held at Londonderry House.